13 min read

 Renting in Canada

-In Canada, rental payments are due 1st of every month, and rental rates vary by city.
+In Canada, rental payments are due on the 1st of every month, and rental rates vary by city.

 Here are some average rental prices for Canadian cities as of 2024: